LinuxCommandLibrary

 -T

-Show time spent in calls
+Show the time spent inside each call.

 CAVEATS